jgauffin/markdownweb/README.md

 The abstraction for the datastorage.
 The built in storage is using the harddrive for storage.
 You should specify which directory the files can be stored in.
 The structure will mirror the structure you use when you create pages.

+There is also a IPageRepository which pulls a git repository.

 ## IUrlConverter